 Ahh, that steamy bowl full of good health.
 I have been reading lately about the benefits of real broth and the ways that it can improve the function of the body.
 Hardly anyone makes real broth any more.
 We have been tricked into thinking that the bones and fat are not good for you, and that convenience foods are healthy.
 Years ago, when an animal was butchered for meat, people would use every single part of the animal's body.
 Not a single part was wasted.
 I was recently reading "Little House on the Prairie" to my children.
 We read a chapter about the entire Ingalls family coming down with what was known as "fever -n- ague", now believed to be a mosquito borne illness.
 Laura remembers waking up while sick to see a neighbor lady tending the family, and the only thing they ate was broth.
 Now, this wasn't the canned stuff that is sold at the store.
 This was real, honest to goodness, bone broth.
 In this book, the family's main fare consisted of prairie chicken and rabbit, so it was most likely made from one of those.
 They roasted the animal, ate the meat, used the feathers or fur, and made broth from the bones and feet.
 The family recovered from the illness, and I'm sure, the broth contributed to their health!

-Knowing the difference between the canned version of broth and the real McCoy is very important.
-If you were to pick up a can of "broth" at the store you would find ingredients like mono sodium glutamate and chemicals that are added that are more harmful than good.
+you would find ingredients like mono sodium glutamate and chemicals that are added that are more harmful than good.
 They also remove the most important ingredient: fat.
 Most broths on the shelf tout "Fat Free" on the label, but we have discussed before the importance of good fat in your diet!
-You need a balance of good things to keep you healthy, and real bone broth contains these important ingredients.

 Real bone broth is very easy to make and very inexpensive, almost free!
 Some of the most healthful recipes use only the scraps of things that you would normally throw away after a meal.
 For instance, after serving your family a roasted chicken or roast beef, save the fat, bones and leftovers, throw them into your crock pot, cover with water and a splash of vinegar and leave on low for several hours or up to 2-3 days.
 You may have to add more water in the process, but the result will be a mineral rich broth that you can use by itself or add to soups and other recipes.
 As you make it more and more, you may find other vegetable scraps that may add flavors that you like.
 Eating some of this nutritious liquid every day can fend off many illnesses and heal many problems.